 Organizational & operating model

-The business groups are organized into clusters, thus ensuring coherence of operations and the leveraging of resources within each cluster.
-The clusters are the main organizational entities for external strategic and financial reporting.
-This structure ensures flexibility, efficiency and speed of response to market changes.
-In order to ensure sufficient independence regarding financial management, the CFO has no business groups reporting to her.
+In 2021, similar to previous years, the Business Groups were organized into clusters, thus ensuring coherence of operations and the leveraging of resources within each cluster.
+The clusters were the main organizational entities for external strategic and financial reporting.
+This structure ensured flexibility, efficiency and speed of response to market changes.
+In order to ensure sufficient independence regarding financial management, the CFO had, and still has, no Business Groups reporting to her.

-Our business groups receive services from global support functions and functional excellence departments and are supported by the regional organizations.
-This set-up enables us to create a global, high-performing organization focused on meeting its targets and achieving its ambitions.
-The support functions and functional excellence departments are paid for their services by the users — the business groups and, to a lesser extent, other DSM units.
-Corporate departments are paid from a corporate budget.
+Our Business Groups received services from global support functions and functional excellence departments and were supported by the regional organizations.
+This set-up enabled us to create a global, high-performing organization focused on meeting its targets and achieving its ambitions.
+The support functions and functional excellence departments were paid for their services by the users — the Business Groups and, to a lesser extent, other DSM units.
+Corporate departments were paid from a corporate budget.

-Support functions provide those services that can be delivered more efficiently (in terms of total cost of ownership) by leveraging them across the company, thus capturing scale benefits and delivering higher quality at lower cost, rather than having them arranged in each business group separately.
+Support functions provided those services that can be delivered more efficiently (in terms of total cost of ownership) by leveraging them across the company, thus capturing benefits of scale and delivering higher quality at lower cost, rather than having them arranged in each Business Group separately.
 There are support functions in the areas of Finance, People & Organization, Legal, Indirect Sourcing, Communications and ICT.
-Each support function reports to a Managing Board member or a member of the Executive Committee.
+Each support function reported to a Managing Board member or a member of the Executive Committee.

-Within support functions, centers of expertise provide specialist support, while shared service centers provide standard transactional support.
-Business partnering is the concept that acts as the interface between the business groups and the support functions.
+Within support functions, centers of expertise provided specialist support, while shared service centers provided standard transactional support.
+Business partnering is the concept that acts as the interface between the Business Groups and the support functions.
 Business partners consequently have a second reporting line in the business.
 In order to ensure that the functional policies sufficiently reflect regional requirements, the support functions work closely with the regional organizations and integrate their advice.